 My favourite research projects are those that start with a major societal problem and then I work with other researchers and key stakeholders to decide what the most important questions are that need answering and how we can go about tackling them through rigorous academic research.
 If you have a problem or a project that you think might benefit from such an approach do click below to contact me with more information.

-A range of different funders have supported my research, including the British Academy, the UK Department for International Development, the Social Sciences and Humanities Research Council of Canada, the UK Economic and Social Sciences Research Council, the Joseph Rowntree Foundation, and the National Society for the Prevention of Cruelty to Children.
+A range of different funders have supported my research, including the British Academy, Innovate UK, the UK Department for International Development, the Social Sciences and Humanities Research Council of Canada, the UK Economic and Social Sciences Research Council, the Joseph Rowntree Foundation, and the National Society for the Prevention of Cruelty to Children.

 Business needs to change to meet the needs of a sustainable society.
 At the Centre for Business, Organisations and Society, a pathbreaking research centre at the University of Bath, my colleagues and I are helping produce the evidence base we need to get there.